Tanks of Iraq: History

 It is estimated that 16 L3s were purchased by Iraq from Italy before World War II.
 On 22 March 1941, two of these Iraqi L3s were reported to have been put out of action near Fallujah during the Anglo-Iraqi War.
 Later, Iraq received WWII tanks from the British after they left, and then turned to the Soviet Bloc for more modern designs of the time such as the T-55, T62, T69, T72.

 Iraq began the Iran–Iraq War confident their new tanks from the Soviet Bloc would allow them victory.
 The Iraqis could mobilize up to 12 mechanised divisions, and morale was running high.
 The war however, led to eight years of back and forth battles, with heavy losses on both sides.
 The need for replacement of its tanks forces led Iraq to invade Kuwait which led to the start of the Persian Gulf War.

+Iraqi-operated many T-62s but it lacked high powered optics, thermal sights and ballistic computers compared to their adversaries in the Gulf War.
+The Iraqi 3rd Armoured Division alone lost about a hundred T-62 tanks, while no Abrams or Challengers were lost to enemy fire.

 The Lion of Babylon (or Asad Babil) was a name given to what was a locally produced variant of the Soviet T-72 tank during the late-1980s.
 The name is sometimes incorrectly used to refer to standard T-72s in Iraqi service, which were imported from the Soviet Union and Poland.
 In 1986 a West German company built a factory in Taji to manufacture steel for several military uses.
 It was enlisted to retrofit and rebuild tanks already on duty in the Iraqi Army, such as T-54/55s, T-62s, and several hundred of Soviet and Polish T-72s, imported during early stages of the war with Iran.

 In the late-1980s plans were made to produce new T-72M1 tanks in Taji.
 These tanks were to be assembled from knockdown kits delivered by the Polish state-owned company Bumar-Łabędy.
 The assembly was to start in 1989 and the tanks would receive the name Asad Babil (Lion of Babylon).
 According to Polish officials not a single T-72M1 was finished, even though in 1988 a T-72M was displayed on an Iraqi arms show, which was claimed to be locally produced.
 The local assembly of the T-72 started in Taji in early 1989 as suggested by Iraqi officials.
 A number of Iraqi officials such as Lt.
 General Amer Rashid however did not like the idea of being dependent on knockdown kits supplied by another country and pushed for the complete production of the T-72M1 tank instead.